jharwell/sierra/docs/src/plugins/proc/modelrunner.rst

        # directory container the __init__.py.
 Must be unique among all active
        # models, or data will be overwritten.
        - name: model1
-         # The file stems/names of the graphs which this model should appear
+         # The graph paths (matching a graph's 'src'/'dest') which this model should appear
          # on.
-Must match the 'src_stem' field of the corresponding stacked_line
+Must match the 'src' field of the corresponding stacked_line
          # graph to trigger inclusion.
          targets:
            - mygraph1